p2panda/handbook/website/docs/tutorials/tauri.md

 :::info Why are there different color pandas?

 Glad you asked!
-Panda color is deterministically generated from your clients public key ;-p this means we can see which authors published which pandas once data starts replicating around.
+Panda color is deterministically generated from your client's public key ;-p this means we can see which authors published which pandas once data starts replicating around.
 Cool, right?!

 :::